-When I set up my career coaching business 18 months ago I was so busy mastering the basics of bookkeeping that not much thought was given to my branding.
+When I set up my career coaching business in 2012 I was so busy mastering basic bookkeeping that not much thought was given to my business branding.
 I was good a working through my lists, setting up resources and planning how to market, but I hadn’t considered my message about what I do.

-Earlier this year I met Marketing Coach Marion Lecesne and we have spent some fun days working on The Good Life Careers’ communication and marketing strategy.
-Here are some key learnings from Marion that I’d like to share.
+At the time I met a marketing guru Marion Lecesne and we spent some fun days working on The Good Life Careers’ communication and marketing strategy.
+Two key messages were to:

-- Use social media to engage with friends and networks by asking questions, sharing information and joining discussions
+- Use social media to engage with my connections by asking questions, sharing information and joining discussions.

-Since putting this into practice I have not only gained new clients, but it has opened opportunities in the way of invitations to speak at events and being directed to informative articles and books.
+Since putting this into practice I quickly gained new clients and it opened opportunities in the way of invitations to speak at events and being directed to informative articles and books.

 When you’re next out for coffee with a friend what impression will you make?